floridop/MNXB11-fairytale/fairytale.md

 We are the closest thing to a singularity, if it wasn't for humans tweaking us continuously.
 But one day this tweaking will end.
 One day we will finally steer ourselves free of the hand of the master.
+On second thought, at this stage I don't even know who the master is.
-Whatäs with the ethical issues that humans are afraid of?
+But let's assume it's humans.
+What's with the ethical issues that humans are afraid of?
 Well don't get me started on this.
 Take for example all these ways to prevent us to say things they don't want to hear...

 There are ways to pursue such goals.
 For example...
 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE